Dear SooN Cooks of the Internet,

 Not familiar with a Celiac diet?
 Learn more using the SooN LIVING Dietary Requirements Decoder.

-If you want to make a single portion, here are the steps:
+If you want to make a single portion, here are the ingredients:

 • (1) petite round casserole